Karlovik/GettingCleaning/README.md

 # GettingCleaning

+This repository contains only one script "run_analysis.r"
+##run_analysis,r
 - Create variables with the names of the files inlcuding the data, the names of the variables, the activites and the subjects
 - Read the files with read.table
 - Name the variables of the data